steve1029/TMM/README.md

 # TMM
 A short python script for the Transfer Matrix Method.
-I made it early in my Ph.D. course.
+I made it during my early days in graduate school.

 ## Installation
 Just download whole package and run `$ python example.py`